NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 ### Our position

 For ISO images, especially DVD-style ISOs, `technical.duration` should be interpreted cautiously.
-In many cases it is most useful as a best-effort technical indicator, rather than as an exact statement of total playable disc runtime.
+In many cases it is most useful as a technical indicator, rather than as an exact statement of total playable disc runtime.

-Within our own workflows, this approach is workable because we use a constrained set of tools and processes consistently.
+Within our own workflows, this approach is workable because we use a constrained set of tools and processes.
 Likewise, with outside vendors, we establish delivery expectations and technical workflows in advance, which makes the resulting values usable in context.

 However, we recognize that the field remains imperfect and format-dependent.
 Variation in reported duration does not necessarily indicate a problem with the file or disc image.